StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

 helm show all stackstate/anomaly-detection
 ```

+## Install Anomaly detection chart

-2. Install the anomaly detection chart in the same namespace as stackstate:
+The anomaly detection chart is required to be deployed to the same namespace as StackState chart.

 ```
 helm upgrade <release name> stackstate/anomaly-detection \